prasanthreddylomada/News_Blog/README.md

 # News Blog

-Ai Agent driven News Blogging Framework
-Continuosly monitors information sources for new News Articles.
+Ai Agent driven News Blogging Framework, it continuosly monitors information sources for new News Articles.
 When a new article appears, it automatically summarizes it and stores in DB, Performs Named Entity Recognition (NER) on the artcile(to group multiple articles which carry closely related data) & performs location analysis to extract the geo location of the news.

 Checkout the table of contents to a get a better picture !!